joshuaking06/project-4/README.md

 # Features
+##Reddit API
+We used the Reddit API to pull in additional short stories from the short stories subreddit.
+This was done using "praw", a wrapper for for the Reddit API using python.
+We also allow users to save a story from reddit to their reading list, which will also save the short story to our database, allowing users to make comments on it as well.
+In the future, we'd like to prevent the same reddit story from being added to the database multiple times.

 ## Night Mode
 We thought night mode would be a very useful feature for those who love reading without the eye strain of a bright screen.
 This feature was achieved by creating a Settings class with static methods which saved the night mode setting in local storage, which would still be useful for if the user left the site and returned later.
 It was debated having night be stored in the database for each account, however we wanted any user(logged in or otherwise) to have access to night mode.